theanomaliescollective/readme/README.md

 *Ano and Co's front status:* F: Andrew(Bad Things)  - COF:  N/A

-Ano & Co: _Kinda.
-We were just given pancakes shaped as pumpkins w/dyed batter and etc_
+Ano & Co: _It was REALLY, REALLY, good._

 /